-- Despite their inability to walk on land, they are excellent swimmers.
-As such, providing a pool that can be easily accessed by your sloth would be a good idea.
+- Despite their inability to walk on land, they are excellent swimmers writes Live Science.
+As such, providing a pool your sloth can easily access would be a good idea.

 In the wild, a sloth's diet typically consists of vegetable matter, leaves, twigs, and fruits.
 They may also feed on insects for nutrients.
 Properly feeding a captive sloth is difficult due to the specialty of the vegetables and other foods that they eat in the wild.
 Their diet cannot simply come from a grocery store, because the vegetables people eat are not as high in fiber as what a sloth's body requires to function properly.

 In captivity, sloths are fed a primate feed, such as the Marion Leaf Eater Food, which can be purchased at a zoo or from online zoological retailers such as Mazuri.com or ExoticNutrition.com.
 Zoo keepers and rescue groups feed their sloths an additional diet of a salad of fruit and vegetables, yogurt, dog chow, and a meat mix.

 Additionally, insects like meal worms or silkworm pupae may need to be in their diet, which may not appeal to people who are squeamish.

 Before you take on sloth ownership, it's important to think about whether you'll be able to find a vet if your sloth gets sick, and for routine wellness check ups.
 Due to their exotic nature, it will be very difficult to find veterinary care for a sloth.
 You can search for exotic vets via LocalVets.com to see if there is any chance of finding healthcare for this type of animal in your area.

 Sloths suffer from several problems related to captivity, particularly in regard to their diet and proper climate conditions.
 These include:

 - Skin diseases such as dermatitis from parasites and sarcoptic mange.